dlang/dmd/test/README.md

                                             arguments: the regex
                                             note: patterns containing ')' must be quoted

+    RUN_OUTPUT:         output expected from running the compiled executable which must match the actual output.
+The comparison adheres to the rules defined for TEST_OUTPUT and allow e.g. using special sequences as defined below.

     POST_SCRIPT:         name of script to execute after test run
                          note: arguments to the script may be included after the name. additionally, the name of the file that contains the output of the compile/link/run steps is added as the last parameter.
+                         default: (none)

+    GDB_SCRIPT:          if present, starts a `gdb` session for the compiled executable to run the commands specified in the corresponding section.
+GDB_MATCH may be used to used to verfiy expected output using a regex.
+                         note: restricted to `runnable` tests, the executable will not be run outside of the gdb session.
+                         default: (none)

+    GDB_MATCH:           a regular expression describing the expected output of GDB_SCRIPT.
+The test will fail if it does not match the actual output.
                          default: (none)

     REQUIRED_ARGS:       arguments to add to the $(DMD) command line